 - Source documents

 The use of batteries in consumer products continues to grow exponentially.
+As such, lithium ion battery safety has become an important topic for US importers to understand.

 With this proliferation of batteries and the miniaturization of portable products, manufacturers have sought to increase battery operating times while reducing the size and weight of the battery and the battery-powered product.